Quarterly Business Review (QBR) Template And Tips

 I’m confident if sales managers focus on making QBRs more collaborative and engaging, we’d realize better attainment and more best practice sharing.
 The aim of the QBR is to create a plan that’s going to get you to your commit and crush your number.
 Here’s a proven template and QBR meeting flow for sales managers to use with their teams.
 We offer this as a Huddle template inside the SalesHood Library.
 The Huddle is repeatable and provides all the automation necessary for better collaboration, coaching and communications with automated reporting and workflows designed to optimize the QBR process, especially for remote and working from home (WFH) teams.

 QBR Template SalesHood

-Have your sales leader record a welcome video setting expectations and providing guidance and coaching to your teams.
+Have your Sales Enablement leader record a welcome video setting expectations and providing guidance and coaching to your teams.
 The video should be instructional and motivational.
 Record the video ahead of time to get your teams prepared faster and aligned with go-to-market priorities faster too,

 Let’s learn from our wins.
 Use this section to celebrate deal wins.
 You might even want to get some of the deal wins recorded ahead of time too.
 Here are some best practice deal win questions: